KrisWu00/personal-details/README.md

 You can go to my personal webpage directly via the link: http://s18suui4d.hn-bkt.clouddn.com/index.html.

-Open personal-detail file to find index.html page, education.html, working.html, and other useful files.
+Open personal-detail file to find html files, package.json files and other files I used for web development.

 The index.html page is the Homepage of the website.